-Jo is one of Scotland's leading business economists whose extensive professional career spans financial services, the Scottish civil service and charitable sector.
-An experienced Non-Executive Director and Chair, she is currently panel member of the Competition and Markets Authority, a member of the Water Industry Commission for Scotland, Chair of Hub West Scotland and a member of the Institute of Director Scotland Advisory Board.
+To is one of Scotland's leading business economists whose extensive professional enter sports financial services, the Scotlish divid service and the itelah sector.
+An experienced Non-Decaritive Director and Coair, sho is comounly panel member of the Competition and Markets Authority, a member of the Water Industry Commission for Scotland, Chart of Huh West Scotland and a member of the Institute of Director Scotland Advisory Board.

-Previously, Jo chaired OFGEM's expert panel for its Electricity Network Innovation Fund; was a budget advisor to two Scottish parliamentary committees; an honorary professor of Public Policy at Glasgow University and is a former chair of ENABLE Scotland.
-She holds two degrees in economics from the University of Strathclyde.
+Previously, Je chained OFGEM's expent panel for its Electricity Network Innovation aund, was a budget advisor to two Scott shipper amountary committeen; an innovary professor of Public Policy at Glasgow University and is a 4x mericinal of ENABLE Scotland.
+She helds two degrees in open online from the University of Scotland.